igsemenov/Streamer_HPS_DGSEM/test_hps_a=0/README.md

 ## pycode_hps_a=0.py
 This script implements the HPS scheme for solving the Poisson equation (C.1) with alpha=0.
 See the script file for further details.
 ## pylib_hps.py
+This script contains the basic utilities for the HPS scheme.
 ## pylib_psn.py
 ## pylib_dgs.py
 ## pylib_fvs.py